sulfur321/Project-1-UTCyberSecurity/README.md

 Machines within the network can only be accessed by jump box provisioner.

--Which machine did you allow to access your ELK VM?
+Which machine did you allow to access your ELK VM?
-My IP Address: 72.179.7.89
+- My IP Address: 72.179.7.89

 A summary of the access policies in place can be found in the table below.